ploomber/doc/doc/apps/dash.md

 (customize-deployment-dash)=
 ## Customize deployment

-You may want to deploy you application using [Docker](./docker.md) for customizing the process.
+You may want to deploy your application using [Docker](./docker.md) for customizing the process.
 Here's a few additional features that `Docker` deployment allows:

 * Installing packages that are not available via pip, e.g., `Shiny R`.
 * Downloading specific modules, e.g., `Spacy` models.
 * Changing the Python version.
-* Customizaing the Docker base image.
+* Customizing the Docker base image.
-* Copying files to specific directories as expected by the application framework.
+* Adding a cache layer

-[Here](https://github.com/ploomber/doc/tree/main/examples/dash/docker-based) is a sample Docker based Dash application.
+[Here](https://github.com/ploomber/doc/tree/main/examples/dash/docker-based) is a sample Docker based `Dash` application.

 ## Features